pearl7721User1/PetProjectsUpUntil2017/PhotoNavigator/README.md

-### Building the connection between the view and the indicator view
+### Building the connection between the photo navigator view and its indicator view
-The view that takes the whole screen and its indicator view must go hand in hand.
+The photo navigator view that takes the whole screen and its indicator view must go hand in hand.
 Whatever the scroll events occur on one view, the change has to be forwarded to the other view, and vice versa.